 CDX-3379 is a human monoclonal antibody with half-life extension designed to block the activity of ErbB3 (HER3).
 We believe ErbB3 may be an important receptor regulating cancer cell growth and survival as well as resistance to targeted therapies and is expressed in many cancers, including head and neck, thyroid, breast, lung and gastric cancers, as well as melanoma.
-We believe the proposed mechanism of action for CDX-3379 sets it apart from other drugs in tumor cells.
+We believe the proposed mechanism of action for CDX-3379 sets it apart from other drugs in development in this class due to its ability to block both ligand-independent and ligand-dependent ErbB3 signaling by binding to a unique epitope.
+It has a favorable pharmacologic profile, including a longer half-life and slower clearance relative to other drug candidates in this class.
+CDX-3379 also has potential to enhance anti-tumor activity and/or overcome resistance in combination with other targeted and cytotoxic therapies to directly kill tumor cells.
 Tumor cell death and the ensuing release of new tumor antigens has the potential to serve as a focus for combination therapy with immuno-oncology approaches, even in refractory patients.

-A Phase 1a/1b study was conducted, including a single-agent dose-escalation portion and combination expansion cohorts.
+A Phase 1a/1b study was conducted, including a single-agent, dose-escalation portion and combination expansion cohorts.
 Data from the dose-escalation portion, which completed enrollment in September 2015, and initial data from the expansion cohorts (enrollment ongoing at the time) were presented at the American Society of Clinical Oncology Annual Meeting in June 2016.
-The single-agent dose-escalation portion of the study did not identify an MTD, and there were no dose limiting toxicities.
+The single-agent, dose-escalation portion of the study did not identify an MTD, and there were no dose limiting toxicities.
 The most common adverse events included rash and diarrhea and were predominantly grade 1 or 2.
 Four combination arms across multiple tumor types were added to evaluate CDX-3379 with several drugs that target EGFR, HER2 or BRAF.
-They include combinations with Erbitux[®] (n=6), Tarceva[®] (n=8), Zelboraf[®] (n=4) and Herceptin[®] (n=10).
+They include combinations with Erbitux[®] (n=16), Tarceva[®] (n=8), Zelboraf[®] (n=4) and Herceptin[®] (n=10).
 Patients had advanced disease and were generally heavily pretreated.
 Across the combination arms, the most frequent adverse events were diarrhea, nausea, rash and fatigue.
 Objective responses were observed in the Erbitux and Zelboraf combination arms.
 In the Erbitux arm, there was one complete response in a patient with head and neck cancer, who had been previously treated with Erbitux and was refractory.
 In the Zelboraf arm, there were two partial responses in patients who had lung cancer, one of whom had been previously treated with Tafinlar[®] and was considered refractory.
-We have finalized plans for advancement into an open-label Phase 2 study in patients with recurrent/metastatic head and neck squamous cell cancer who are refractory to Erbitux (cetuximab).
+We have finalized plans for advancement into an open-label Phase 2 study in approximately 30 patients with recurrent/metastatic head and neck squamous cell cancer who are refractory to Erbitux (cetuximab).
 We anticipate initiating this study in the fourth quarter of 2017.
+The primary objective of the study is objective response rate.
+Second objectives include assessments of clinical benefit response (CBR), duration of response (DOR), PFS and OS, and safety and pharmacokinetics associated with the combination.